Critical non-local spatial branching processes with infinite variance conditioned on survival: Assumptions and main results

 in the branching Markov process setting and

 in the superprocess setting.

 On the other hand, we believe that the case $\alpha=0$ requires a different approach from the one used in this paper.
-This is supported by the techniques observed in Theorem 2 of \cite{nagaev2007critical} for Galton-Watson processes, where a different normalization appears in the Yaglom limit.
+This is supported by the techniques observed in Theorem 2 of \cite{nagaev2007critical} for Bienaym\'e--Galton--Watson processes, where a different normalization appears in the Yaglom limit.
 To remain consistent with the universality of such asymptotic results, we expect a similar phenomenon to arise in the more general settings of non-local spatial branching processes and superprocesses. \end{remark}

 \begin{description} \item[\namedlabel{H5}{(H5)}] There exists $\delta \in (0,1)$ such that

 for branching Markov processes, and

 for superprocesses. \end{description}